 I am not a mother myself.

-I DO NOT KNOW WHAT IT’S LIKE to have a piece of my puzzle exist externally.
+- I don’t know what it’s like to have a piece of my puzzle exist externally.

 I once watched a documentary about missing British girl, Madeleine McCann.

 A bystander was interviewed on the night she disappeared.